emiljapelt/SharpTemplar/README.md

 Note that applying the same attribute multiple times, will append the new value with a whitespace in front.
 The exception is the "id" attribute, which will simply override the previous value.

 ### Nesting tags
-Notice that in the first example, the two added elements have the same parent element.
+Notice that in the first example, the two added elements have the same parent.
 This happens because the methods were both called on the Body element.
 To change what element is being called methods upon, use Enter or Exit.
 Enter will change to the just added element, or, if no element was just added, it does nothing.
-Exit will change to the parent of the current element.
+Exit will change to the parent of the current element, or do nothing when the element has no parent, i.e. the body element.

 For example
 ```